game-fuse/gamefusedocs/docs/API Full REST API/game rounds.md

 ### Scope

 Retrieve a list of game rounds for a specific user.
+Multiplayer game rounds retrieved in bulk will not have rankings attached.
+To retrieve a game rounds rankings, a seperate call must be made to the #show route

 ### Method